buhrmi/buhrmi/README.md

 ## Hi there

 This is buhrmi, a freelancing web developer specializing in Ruby on Rails and Svelte.
+Come join me on my [Twitch channel](https://twitch.tv/einbuhrmi) where you can find me working on the projects below.

 ### Current projects

 - **[Shitcoin Swap](https://www.shitcoinswap.com)**<br>
   An open-source crypto investment platform.
-I'm doing irregular development streams [on Twitch](https://twitch.tv/einbuhrmi).
-Come say hi!

 ### Open Source tools